apennini/School.Projects/README.md

 # School.Projects
-Collection of Matlab and R codes used in school assignments for data mining, scientific computing, computational methods for PDEs and generalized linear models
+Collection of Matlab codes used in school assignments for scientific computing and computational methods for PDEs